 Tag 1 Quito

 Arrive in time for an evening Welcome Meeting and optional group dinner.
 There are no activities planned today, so check into our hotel and enjoy the city.
 Ecuador is the smallest of the Andean countries, and in many ways it is the easiest and most pleasant to travel in.
 Colonial Quito, considered one of the most beautiful cities in the Western Hemisphere, has an astonishing location more than a kilometre and a half above sea level and almost directly on the equator, nestled in the Andes beneath the sparkling snow cone of Pichincha Volcano.
 Our exploration takes us from the Amazon lowlands, where we experience life with a Quichua community, to the heights of the Andes near mighty Chimborazo Volcano.
-At the end of our journey we also visit the coast for a completely different feel.
 Ecuador is a country of great diversity and beauty.
 There are approximately 1,200,000 inhabitants in an area of 283,520 square km (177200 miles), similar in size to New Zealand.
 The country consists of three main regions: the coastal lowlands, the Andean Highlands, and the Eastern Amazonian jungle, all of which we discover on this journey.
 Remember that although near the Equator, the higher altitude on some parts of the trip make for cool evenings and you will need warm clothing.
 It’s best to layer clothes rather than bring a heavy parka so that you can take layers off.
 When you arrive in Quito, you will likely feel the effects of the altitude.
 Symptoms include shortness of breath, headaches, general lethargy and a reduced appetite.
 This is no cause for alarm; it is simply your body’s way of coping with the altitude.
 It may take a little time to acclimatize, but before long you probably will not even notice it.
 Take it easy for the first day or two, and reduce alcohol and cigarette consumption to minimize the effects.
 Be sure to drink plenty of water and do not attempt too much in any given day.
 Located 2850m (9348 ft) above sea level, Quito, the Ecuadorian capital, enjoys a wonderful spring-like climate, despite the fact that it is only 22 km (14 miles) south of the Equator.
 It is in a valley flanked by mountains, and on a clear day, several snow-capped volcanoes are visible.
 As well as its beautiful location, it is rich in history and much of the Colonial Old Town is well preserved.
 In 1978 UNESCO declared Quito a World Heritage site, and any new development in Quito's old town is now strictly controlled.
 Life in Quito tends to be peaceful, though the drivers are fond of using their car horns!
 There are approximately 2,000,000 inhabitants in the metropolitan area, but the pace is relaxed and the residents hospitable.
 Quito is separated into two basic sections, the old and the new cities.
 The old city is full of interesting historical buildings and many churches.
 Some of the more interesting ones include the Catedral de Quito, located on the Plaza de la Independencia.
 Built between 1550 and 1562, it was one of the first neoclassical works in Quito.
 La Compañía de Jésus Church is considered one of the most beautiful in the Americas.
 The decorations in the Compañía contain approximately one and one-half tons of gold, and construction of the church took 170 years (1605-1775).
 The small, rounded hill that dominates the old town is called El Panecillo or 'the Little Bread Loaf', and is a major Quito landmark.
 Marvellous panoramic views of the entire city, as well as views of the surrounding volcanoes stretch out at your feet.
 You can take a trolley (streetcar) or a cab to the Old Town from the New Town.
 Quito has a large population of foreigners and is a popular destination for travellers, resulting in a varied and vibrant nightlife where salsotecas and other dance clubs abound.
 For a real Ecuadorian experience though, be sure and drop by a peña if you can; these are great places for meeting locals and dancing, as well as enjoying local cooking.

 Tage 2-3 Baños (1F)